 - e) To formulate an operational programme based on the above risk assessment results and recommended mitigation measures.
-The contents should at least include frequencies of inspection, service, cleaning, disinfection, HCC testing and Legionella testing. - f) To provide a communication plan in case the cooling tower system is required to be attended urgently, such as positive Legionella testing results, complaints from the public, etc. - 7.2.3 A typical risk management plan is shown in Appendix 1B for reference.
+The contents should at least include frequencies of inspection, service, cleaning, disinfection, HCC testing and Legionella testing. - f) To provide a communication plan in case the cooling tower system is required to be attended urgently, such as positive Legionella testing results, complaints from the public, etc. - g) To provide a procedure for monitoring and reviewing the RMP. - 7.2.3 Risk management plan shall be submitted along with the application to use cooling towers in the air conditioning system or whenever requested by EMSD. - 7.2.4 A typical risk management plan is shown in Appendix 1B for reference.